json-schema-org/referencing/draft-handrews-jri.md

 * The root object MUST contain `$defs`, and each bundled resource MUST be embedded in the `$defs` object; the names of the `$defs` properties are irrelevant
 * If the embedded resources' `$id` values are relative IRI-reference, the root object MAY contain an absolute-IRI `$id` so that the resources can be bundled and un-bundled without changing their `$id`s; when un-bundled, such resources are expected to be in a directory structure appropriate to their `$id`s relative to the shared base

+# Incorporating JRI into a context specification

+A context specification incorporates JRI into a data format that describes JSON Pointer-compatible documents.
+Such a specification MUST normatively reference this specification, and MUST specify any relevant context-specific requirements that this specification defers to context specifications.[^3]

+[^3]: Should a root object be mandated?
+If not, how much variation to accommondate.
+Should a root object have to allow JRI keywords?  **No, because OAS does not (and probably AsyncAPI does not either).**

+## Incorporating a subset of JRI

+Since, as noted in {{iri-behavior}}, JRI keywords do not directly interact with each other, context specifications MAY restrict their usage of JRI in any of the following ways:

+* Incorporating only a subset of the JRI keywords
+* Restricting the locations within a document in which each JRI keyword can appear
+* Further restricting the syntax of JRI keywords

+Context specifications MUST NOT change the behavior of JRI keywords in any way, including by making their behavior dependent on non-JRI keywords.
+Context specifications MAY indirectly impact JRI keyword behavior as dictated by {{!RFC3986}} and {{!RFC3987}} in accordance with those specifications, such as by setting a base IRI.

+Additionally, context specifications MUST NOT define keyword behavior for any JRI keyword that they do not incorporate.
+This is to ensure that context-independent implementations of JRI can reliably process any keyword that appears to be a JRI keyword.

+Extensible context specifications SHOULD NOT syntactically forbid the use of JRI keywords that they do not incorporate, as extensions might wish to incorporate additional JRI functionality.

+## Avoiding behavioral overlap

+If a context specification defines or inherits (e.g. as a structured-suffix media type) functionality that overlaps with JRI care must be taken to avoid unintuitive or even undefined behavior.

+It is RECOMMENDED that context formats with functionality that overlaps with JRI not use any keywords that duplicate native functionality, and restrict the syntax of any keywords that partially overlap in order to minimize if not eliminate the overlap.

+For further interoperability concerns see {{interop-overlap}}.

+# Extending JRI {#extending}

+[^40]

+[^40]: This section is something of a placeholder.
+I'm not quite sure how much to say, although it is important to specify that adjacent kewyords can disambiguate semantics _within the context usage_ but not change them such that the semantics no longer match this specification.
+Otherwise that is a gray area with respect to the requirement to not impact JRI semantics.

+Rather than being directly extensible, JRI is intended to work alongside other specifications that might provide similar functionality.
+An example would be JSON Schema's concept of dynamic references and anchors, which could be a companion specification to JRI.
+In order for any combination to be interoperable, it MUST define its own set of interoperability constraints spanning the constituent functionalities.

+## Disambiguatingn reference semantics {#disambiguator}

+Context specifications MAY define keywords that, when appearing adjacent to JRI referencing keywords, clarify the semantics of that reference within the semantics of that context specification.
+For example, a specification for code generation might want to indicate whether a reference indicates linking two distinct pieces of generated code in a particular way rather than simply being an artifact of document organization that should be ignored.

+# Relationship to Web Linking

+The functionality of JRI could mostly be implemented using {{?RFC8288}} web linking.
+However, there are a variety of competing JSON-based formats for linking, many of which impose structural constraints likely to conflict with the needs of context specifications.
+JRI is a simpler and more focused specification, intended to be easily incorporated into a variety of possible formats.

+* The `$id` keyword effectively defines a link with relation type "self".
+* The `$ref` keyword effectively defines (and asks implementations to automatically follow) a link with the generic relation type "related".

+# Interoperability Considerations {#interop}

 ## JRI behavior negotiation